ashuraayisha/dip/README.md

 ![image](https://user-images.githubusercontent.com/72543662/104419967-11c65800-552e-11eb-8e52-346684bc0a42.png)

 ## 6.Develop a program to create an image from 2D array.
+numpy.zeros() or np.zeros Python function is used to create a matrix full of zeroes. numpy.zeros() in Python can be used when you initialize the weights.
+Image.fromarray converts this array into an image of height h and width w.

 import numpy as np
 from PIL import Image